pleumann/pasta80/README.md

 The Spectrum 128K and Next targets support overlays.
 This means you can have larger programs than would normally fit into the 64K address space of a Z80 machine.
 The rules are the same as for Turbo Pascal 3.0:

-- Overlays can be applied to global procedures and functions only, not to nested ones (though nested ones will be overlayed if the containing ones are, too).
+- Overlays can be applied to global procedures and functions only, not to nested ones (though nested ones will be overlaid if the containing ones are, too).
 - Overlays cannot be applied to global variables, that is, you cannot use them for data (at least not without tricks).
 - All consecutive procedures and functions that are marked as `overlay` go into the same overlay.
-Use any declaration inbetween to separate overlays.
+Use any declaration in between to separate overlays.

 In the following example, there are three overlays: Overlay 0 contains A and B, overlay 1 contains D, and overlay 2 contains E.